Yandex Cloud

 1. Create a new cluster with the same configuration in the target network.

-2. Use MirrorMaker to move the topics of the source cluster to the new one.
+2. Use MirrorMaker to move the topics of your source cluster to the new cluster.

-Create an alert with the disk.used_bytes metric in Yandex Monitoring.
+Create an alert for the disk.used_bytes metric in Yandex Monitoring.
 This metric shows the disk space usage in the Managed Service for Apache Kafka® cluster.

 For disk.used_bytes, use notification thresholds.
 Their recommended values are as follows: